-To avoid overreliance, the road features Curves, Roundabouts and Intersections may only be available for roads where the posted speed limit is 60 km/h or higher.
-It is assumed that traffic lights and stop signs are never placed at locations where the posted speed is more than 70 km/h.
+To avoid overreliance, Euro NCAP recommends that ACC speed adaptation to road features Curves, Roundabouts and Intersections may only be available for roads where the posted speed limit is 60 km/h or higher.
+It is assumed that traffic lights and stop signs are never placed at locations where the posted speed is more than 80 km/h.

-The road features functions shall be verified during on-road driving to confirm that the VUT responds as indicated by the Vehicle Manufacturer.
+The road features functions shall be verified in the default ACC mode with activated road feature reaction during on-road driving to confirm that the VUT responds as indicated by the Vehicle Manufacturer.